PEPR: Privileged Event-based Predictive Regularization for Domain Generalization

 \textbf{FRED Day-to-Night. \,} We selected subsets of the challenging split of FRED to simulate day-to-night shifts explicitly.
 We defined three new splits: \textit{Night}, \textit{Pitch Black} and \textit{Sunset}. \textit{Night} comprises sequences taken at night-time, where some illumination comes from the background, such as lights in the distance.
 The \textit{Pitch Black} scenario instead contains only subtle changes in illumination, as the scene is completely dark.
 In this scenario, the drone is clearly visible in the event domain, but almost undetectable in the RGB domain.
 This is an extremely challenging scenario for RGB-based models. \textit{Sunset} instead contains footage acquired at sunset, posing challenges as illumination changes, high-dynamic range and direct illumination.

-\textbf{Cityscapes Adverse. \,} Cityscape-Adverse~\cite{suryanto2025cityscape} is a benchmark used to evaluate the robustness of semantic segmentation models under adverse environmental conditions.
-It is derived from the original Cityscapes dataset \cite{cordts2016cityscapes}, utilizing its 2,975 training and 500 validation images.
-The benchmark is generated using a diffusion model, to simulate eight distinct adverse conditions: rainy, foggy, spring, autumn, winter (snow), sunny, night, and dawn.
-This process creates a total of $2975\times8$ images for the training set and $500\times8$ images for the validation set.
-To use the dataset in our learning framework, which requires paired event data, we simulate event streams with ESIM \cite{Rebecq18corl}.
+\textbf{Cityscapes Adverse. \,} Cityscape-Adverse~\cite{suryanto2025cityscape} is a benchmark used to evaluate robustness of semantic segmentation models under adverse environmental conditions.
+It is derived from the Cityscapes dataset \cite{cordts2016cityscapes}, it has 2,975 training and 500 validation images.
+Eight distinct adverse conditions are simulated with a diffusion model: rainy, foggy, spring, autumn, winter (snow), sunny, night, and dawn.
+This process creates a total of $2975\times8$ images for training and $500\times8$ images for validation.
+We simulate event streams with ESIM \cite{Rebecq18corl}.

 \textbf{Dark Zurich. \,} Dark Zurich \cite{sakaridis2019guided} is a real-world dataset collected by driving several laps multiple times on the same day to capture corresponding images at daytime, twilight, and nighttime.
 In this paper, we evaluate domain generalization by training on cityscapes and testing zero-shot on the validation split of Dark Zurich-night (2416 images).